EricFries/stable-nyc/README.md

-# Stable Nyc
+# Stable Brooklyn

 ## Description

 The rent stabilization status of a New York City residence building can be hard to determine.
 The data is public, but only in the form of five separate PDF files on the [New York Rent Guidelines Board site](http://nycrgb.org/html/resources/zip.html).

-To make this data more accessible, [Stable.nyc](www.stable.nyc) allows NYC tenants search their building and easily find out if it is subject to stabilization policies.
+To make this data more accessible, [Stable Brooklyn](http://stable-brooklyn.herokuapp.com/) helps Brooklyn tenants search their building and easily find out if it is subject to stabilization policies.
 After checking the site's database, users can determine which borough office they need to contact to learn more about their housing rights.

 ## Background